Free Verse

 2025-10-11

-Walk the glass maze Where every destination Sings like a lighthouse, mad and frantic But every path is visible Only in cracks And chips and Stains.
+Walk the glass maze Where every destination Beams like a lighthouse, mad and frantic But every path is visible Only in cracks And chips and Stains.

 -